 Watch the Macy’s Thanksgiving Day Parade

-This world-famous, annual tradition is held from 9:00 am to 12:00 pm on Thanksgiving.
+This world-famous, annual tradition is typically held from 9:00 am to 12:00 pm on Thanksgiving.
 The parade kicks off at 77th Street and Central Park West, then runs south through midtown, ending on 34th Street at Macy’s Herald Square.
 If you want to watch from the Park, we suggest grabbing a spot between West 69th and West 72nd Streets.
-(Don’t forget: Many Park entrances will be closed on Thanksgiving until 1:00 pm!
+(Don’t forget: Many Park entrances will be closed on Thanksgiving until about 1:00 pm!
 Visit our alerts and closures page for more information.)

 Listen to holiday tunes at the Delacorte Clock